Generic selectors

 The Bible clearly establishes several facts that cannot be disputed:

-1) A day is fixed to 24 hours by the rotation of the sun.
+1) A solar day is fixed to 24 hours by the rotation of the earth around a meridian.

 2) Evening is the transition from light to darkness and morning is the transition from darkness to light and each is about 12 hours (at the equator).

-3) All days begin and end at evening because God started His work in the darkness.
+3) Days begin at evening according to Scripture, which corresponds to God starting His work in darkness.

 4) Scripture proves the Sabbath, Passover, Days of Unleavened Bread, and Atonement are all 24-hour days and all begin and end at evening.